sampsyo/cs6120/content/blog/2019-12-02-equivalence-modulo-inputs/index.md

 2. How do we check that the compiler's output programs are "equivalent"?

 Using the more stringent condition of semantic equivalence makes solving these practical problems hard&mdash;indeed, in the general case (2) is undecidable by a [famous result in computability theory][rice].
 But the more relaxed condition of EMI makes these tractable.
-As we'll seen with the implementation of Orion below, using EMI allows us an efficient procedure for generating EMI-variants from seed programs, thus solving (1).
+As we'll seen with the implementation of Orion below, there is an efficient procedure for generating EMI-variants from seed programs, thus solving (1).
 We determine that output programs are "equivalent" if they are EMI,